-- We have a limited operating history with our current offerings, which makes it difficult to evaluate our current and future business prospects and increases the risk of your investment. - Our business, results of operations, and financial condition may fluctuate on a quarterly and annual basis, which may result in a decline in our stock price if such fluctuations result in a failure to meet any projections that we may provide or the expectations of securities analysts or investors. - Our sales cycle can be long and unpredictable and requires considerable time and expense.
-As a result, our sales, revenue, and cash flows are difficult to predict and may vary substantially from period to period, which may cause our results of operations to fluctuate significantly. - Certain of our operating results and financial metrics may be difficult to predict as a result of seasonality and due to the fact that a portion of our revenue is subject to the achievement of performance metrics and healthcare cost savings. - If we fail to effectively manage our growth and organizational change, our mission-driven culture could be impacted, and our business could be harmed. - If we are unable to attract, integrate, and retain additional qualified personnel, especially for Accolade Health Assistants, clinical, including primary care physicians and medical specialists, and various product and technology roles, our business could be adversely affected. - We may acquire other companies or technologies, which could divert our management's attention, result in dilution to our stockholders, and otherwise disrupt our operations, and we may have difficulty integrating any such acquisitions successfully or realizing the anticipated benefits therefrom, any of which could have an adverse effect on our business, financial condition, and results of operations.
-For example, in March 2021 we acquired Innovation Specialists LLC d/b/a 2nd.MD (2nd.MD) and in June 2021 we acquired PlushCare, Inc. (PlushCare). - We may face intense competition, which could limit our ability to maintain or expand market share within our industry, and if we do not maintain or expand our market share our business and operating results will be harmed. - The evolving effects of the Coronavirus Disease 2019 (COVID-19) pandemic and associated global economic instability may have further adverse effects on our operations and negatively impact our business, financial condition, and results of operations. - If we fail to comply with healthcare laws and regulations, we could face substantial penalties and our business could be harmed.
+- We have a limited operating history with some of our current offerings, in particular those which we have acquired, which makes it difficult to evaluate our current and future business prospects and increases the risk of your investment. - Our business, results of operations, and financial condition may fluctuate on a quarterly and annual basis, which may result in a decline in our stock price if such fluctuations result in a failure to meet any projections that we may provide or the expectations of securities analysts or investors. - Our sales cycle can be long and unpredictable and requires considerable time and expense.
+As a result, our sales, revenue, and cash flows are difficult to predict and may vary substantially from period to period, which may cause our results of operations to fluctuate significantly. - Certain of our operating results and financial metrics may be difficult to predict as a result of seasonality and due to the fact that a portion of our revenue is subject to the achievement of performance metrics and healthcare cost savings. - If we fail to effectively manage our growth and organizational change, our mission-driven culture could be impacted, and our business could be harmed. - If we are unable to attract, integrate, and retain additional qualified personnel, especially for Accolade Health Assistants, clinical, including primary care physicians and medical specialists, and various product and technology roles, our business could be adversely affected. - We may acquire other companies or technologies, which could divert our management's attention, result in dilution to our stockholders, and otherwise disrupt our operations, and we may have difficulty integrating any such acquisitions successfully or realizing the anticipated benefits therefrom, any of which could have an adverse effect on our business, financial condition, and results of operations. - We may face intense competition, which could limit our ability to maintain or expand market share within our industry, and if we do not maintain or expand our market share our business and operating results will be harmed. - The evolving effects of the Coronavirus Disease 2019 (COVID-19) pandemic and associated global economic instability may have further adverse effects on our operations and negatively impact our business, financial condition, and results of operations. - If we fail to comply with healthcare laws and regulations, we could face substantial penalties and our business could be harmed.